dropseed/pullapprove-enterprise/deploy/docs/faqs.md

 If you want to disable caching entirely, you can set the Terraform variable to an empty string: `cache = ""`

+### The pullapprove status isn't showing up.
+What do I do?

+We suggest checking the following, in this order.

+1) Add/remove a label to trigger pullapprove to run.
+Wait a minute to make sure the status doesn't show up.
+2) Is there a .pullapprove.yml version 3 in the repo default branch?
+The status does not show up if there is no config, or the config is version 2.
+3) Is the pullapprove GitHub App installed on the repo?
+(Do other PRs have pullapprove, check repo/settings/installations)
+4) Are the webhooks being received successfully?
+Can check this in the GitHub App settings "advanced" tab.
+5) Are there errors in the worker logs?

 ## Security

 ### What data is stored?